OpenMDAO/OpenMDAO/openmdao/docs/other/om_command.rst

    An example of a connection viewer.

-By default the promoted names columns of both inputs and outputs are shown, but in the example above, the absolute input names are shown and the promoted input names are hidden.
+By default the promoted names columns of both inputs and outputs are shown and their absolute names are hidden.

 Unconnected inputs can easily be identified by typing '[NO CONNECTION]' or '[', into the filter field of either the absolute or promoted *output* column.
 Unconnected outputs can